LivePersonInc/developer-center/pages/Products/SalesForce Integration/knownissues.md

 * User was not logged-in to Salesforce with the same browser.

-* Wrong widget URL in LE: missing “ChatLink” wording.
+* Wrong widget URL in LE: missing "ChatLink" wording.

 * Wrong widget URL in LE: installed in SandBox but URL refers to production.

 * Missing SF configuration - skill is not associated with an object

 {:start="2"}
-2. **Issue**:  “Waiting to initialize session” appears in the Salesforce widget, and the widget doesn’t load.
+2. **Issue**:  "Waiting to initialize session" appears in the Salesforce widget, and the widget doesn’t load.

 ![WaitingSession](img/waitingsession.png)